-A combination of proper medication and self care is sometimes the key to treat jaw pain.
+A combination of proper medication and self-care is sometimes the key to treating jaw pain.

-If you are clenching during the night which is causing the pain and the discomfort, your dentist will give you customized night guards, which are like plastic trays worn in either the upper jaw or the lower jaw and helps your teeth to stay out of contact from each other.
+If you are clenching during the night which is causing pain and discomfort, your dentist will give you customized night guards, which are like plastic trays worn in either the upper jaw or the lower jaw and helps your teeth to stay out of contact with each other.
 Thus preventing muscle sourness and pain.

 If the problem is in the joint, surgery is an option.
 But surgery is the last resort and it is advised to follow all the other options before going ahead with surgery, as it involves a lot of vital structures in that region.

-There are certain lifestyle changes that can be made by the patients having jaw pain or TMDs.
+Certain lifestyle changes can be made by the patients having jaw pain or TMDs.
 These might include:

 - Staying stress free and doing relaxation exercises